DragosDorneanu/RMI-Guess-Connection-Class/README.md

 # RMI-Guess-Connection-Class
-A simple application with uses RMI (remote method invocation) to find the type of the network connection.
+A simple application which uses RMI (remote method invocation) to find the type of the network connection.